 On a warm and cloudy afternoon in West Hull, the Buffaloes were looking to reclaim some of the form shown during the Kippax game and the first half of the Milford.
 Several of the squad withdrew hours before the game, leaving Coach Steven Gill with a selection dilemma.
 Never the less his charges did him and the traveling band of supporters proud.

 The first ten minutes was all West Hull, with them being gifted possession following cheap penalties and handling errors.
-However following a differential penalty at the scrum on 13 minutes, captain Dave Parker Barged his way over for the opening score of the day, the try was converted by debutante Fabian Henry, giving the Buffaloes the lead 0-6.
+However following a differential penalty at the scrum on 13 minutes, captain Dave Parker Barged his way over for the opening score of the day, the try was converted by Aaron Henry, giving the Buffaloes the lead 0-6.

 In the 16th Minute the Buffaloes were over again when Henry followed a deft kick from Omar Al Rawi, and scored next to the posts and then converted his own try making the score 0-12

 Five minutes later West Hull broke the Buffaloes Line, following a repeat set, fullback Jack Tuttle, went over and score, the conversion coming from Stand off Lewis Straw.
 Making the score 6-12.

 In the 26th minute, West Hull were in again, on the third repeat set with the ball in hand, they shipped the ball out to winger Tyler Grant for him to score an unconverted try, narrowing the gap to 2 points, 10-12.

 Following more possession on the back of cheap penalties, West Hull went over for another unconverted try on the half hour mark, this time to Centre Luke Smith, giving West Hull the lead for the first time 14-12.